RayPT808/activitytracker/README.md

 -  View records in a clean dashboard
 -  Edit or delete records anytime

 ---

 ###  Stakeholders & Target Users
 - Primary Users: Individuals who want to track time spent with physical activities, training.
-  Individuals who need a simple tool to keep up their healthy habits, regardless of age, fitness level, or sports background
+  Individuals who need a simple tool to keep up their healthy habits, regardless of age, fitness level, or sports background Individuals who need a simple tool to keep up their healthy habits regardless of age, fitness level or sport background
 - Stakeholders: Product owner, development team, end users.
 ---

 ###  Functional Requirements
 - Users can log new activities with name, type, duration, and date.
 - Users can edit or delete saved activities.
 - Filtering and sorting options are available on the dashboard.
 - Secure login and registration are required to access personal data.
 ---

 ###  Non-Functional Requirements
 - Application must respond in under 2 seconds.
 - Fully responsive UI.
 - Secure user authentication.
 - Validation on both the frontend and backend.
 ---

 ###  Planning Tools & Visuals
 - ERD (Entity Relationship Diagram):
   ![](assets/images/erdactivitytracker.png)